emqx/blog/en/202006/emqx-mqtt-broker-k8s-cluster.md

 > ConfigMap does not provide secrecy or encryption.
 If the data you want to store are confidential, use a [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) rather than a ConfigMap, or use third-party tools to keep your data private.

-Next use ConfigMap to record the configuration of EMQ X Broker, and import them as environment variables to the Deployment.
+Next use ConfigMap to record the configuration of EMQX Broker, and import them as environment variables to the Deployment.

 + Define Configmap and deploy: